 Gramedia Pustaka Utama, a Jakarta-based publisher, has announced the republication of Indonesian edition of Lord of the Rings on 29 August 2016.
 The books have new covers like these:

-As you can see, the covers clearly cater to movie fans, using movie imagery as the base of the illustrations.
-When the new covers had been announced a couple of weeks earlier, comments were kinda mixed.
-Some are pleased with the new covers, which understandably look simpler but fresh, bright, and eye-catching.
+The covers clearly cater to movie fans, using movie imagery as the base of the illustrations.
+When the new covers were announced a couple of weeks earlier, comments were kinda mixed.
+Some were pleased with the new covers, which understandably look simpler but fresh, bright, and eye-catching.
 I even saw someone commented about how The Return of the King cover reminded him of some kind of samurai-themed novel.
-Others are not so pleased with the fact that, well, they are movie-based (although I have to say, these new covers are much more pleasant than the ones with actual movie stills as covers, republished several years earlier).
+Others were not so pleased with the fact that they are movie-based (although I have to say, these new covers are much more pleasant than the ones with actual movie stills as covers, republished several years earlier).